 A student who withdraws from Georgian Court in good academic standing and is not subject to any disciplinary action receives an honorable dismissal.
-Students who withdraw from the university must submit written notification to the Office of the Registrar; and will be considered withdrawn on the date notification is received.
+Students wish to withdraw from the university must submit a Request for Official Withdrawal form to the Dean of Student Success.
+The student will be considered withdrawn on the date notification is received.